JanGorman/Bling/README.md

 ## License

-Hippolyte is released under the MIT license.
+Bling is released under the MIT license.
 See LICENSE for details